Photo by Lissi Chábeli / Uma Rumi

 Mid-January: Informational webinars

-February 2-25: Project proposal (invite only)
+February 2-25: Project proposal (by invitation only)

 March 18: Decisions sent